stephen-bracken/ScalaLex/readme.md

 - ``"``  quote sequences are used to escape all operators in a sequence, e.g. "xyz++" is equivalent to the input sequence xyz++

 **Special operators**
-the following operators are used during the processing of an input string, and must be escaped using a \ character in order to be used
+the following operators are used during the processing of an input string, and will be escaped.

-- "\u0000" is an empty unicode character used to represent a transition on no input

 - "\u0008" is a backspace character that is used to represent concatenations